schlepfilter/frp/doc/Intro.md

 In a way, this isn't anything new.
 Event buses or your typical click events are really events, on which you can observe and do some side effects.
 FRP is that idea on steroids.
 You are able to create events of anything, not just from click and hover events.
 Events are cheap and ubiquitous, anything can be an event: user inputs, properties, caches, data structures, etc. For example imagine your Twitter feed would be an event in the same fashion that click events are.
 You can listen to that event and react accordingly.

 **On top of that, you are given an amazing toolbox of functions to combine, create and filter any of those events.** That's where the "functional" magic kicks in.
 An event can be used as an input to another one.
 Even multiple events can be used as an input to another one.
-You can __mappend__ two events to merge them.
-You can __filter__ an event to get another one that has only those events you are interested in.
-You can __fmap__ data values from one event to another new one.
+You can `m/<>` (mappend) two events to merge them.
+You can `core/filter` an event to get another one that has only those events you are interested in.
+You can `m/<$>` (fmap) data values from one event to another new one.

 If events are so central to FRP, let's take a careful look at them, starting with our familiar "clicks on a button" event.